Do OGs or Bombshells win Love Island?

 Shows are always tinkering with their formats.
 Has the bombshell strategy gotten more effective over the years, or has the OG advantage held steady?

-There’s a lot of season-to-season noise here, so don’t read too much into individual wiggles.
-The broader pattern for the UK and USA does suggest the OG advantage may be softening over time — more recent seasons show the lines converging.
+There’s a lot of season-to-season noise here, so I’ll try to not read too much into individual wiggles.
+The broader pattern for the UK and USA does suggest the OG advantage may be softening over time, with more recent seasons show the lines might be converging.
 Australia, with fewer seasons in the data, is harder to read.
-Whether this reflects intentional format changes (more strategic bombshell casting?) or just natural variation is an open question.
+Whether this reflects intentional format changes (more strategic bombshell casting? more bombshells?
+Casa Amor changes?) or just natural variation is an open question.

 What about couples?